mrc-ide/covid-sim/docs/inputs-and-outputs.md

 The parameters are specified in admin, pre-parameter and intervention parameter files.
 Both files have the same format.

-Admin and pre-parameter files contain parameters whose values are *common* to a series of runs (i.e. defining geographiies and transmission parameters).
-Parameter files group intervention parameters whose values are more likely to *differ* between a series of runs.
+Admin and pre-parameter files contain parameters whose values are *common* to a series of runs (i.e. defining geographies and transmission parameters).
+Intervention parameter files contain parameters whose values are more likely to *differ* between a series of runs.

 The format is a sequence of:
 ```